hdShang/arxiv-daily/docs/cs-CV/2025-06-11/papers/250609958v1-kvasir-vqa-x1-a-multimodal-dataset-for-medical-reasoning-and-robust-.md

 ---
 layout: default
-title: Kvasir-VQA-x1: A Multimodal Dataset for Medical Reasoning and Robust MedVQA in Gastrointestinal Endoscopy
+title: "Kvasir-VQA-x1: A Multimodal Dataset for Medical Reasoning and Robust MedVQA in Gastrointestinal Endoscopy"
 ---

 # Kvasir-VQA-x1: A Multimodal Dataset for Medical Reasoning and Robust MedVQA in Gastrointestinal Endoscopy